IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 ## Introduction

 The ALMA Observatory consists of many hardware and software systems which are continuously generating data.
-The related operations, depends on the availability of high-level and easy-to-understand information, about the status for these multiple systems.
+The operations performed in the observatory, depends on the availability of high-level and easy-to-understand information, about the status for these multiple systems.

 The Integrated Alarm System (IAS) is a tool developed to improve the situation awareness of the ALMA operators.

 The IAS generates alarms related to multiple monitor points and provides, among other software components, a set of displays with global and specialized views for the status of the different systems.
 The information is presented in an integrated and homogeneous way, in order to help the operators to interpret this information, and to get more details, in order to make informed decisions.
-Also, operators can perform actions as the *acknowledgement* or *shelving* of alarms.
+Also, operators working in the control room can perform actions as the *acknowledgement* or *shelving* of alarms.

-Other user groups can access the displays after authentication, but some actions could be restricted according to specific permissions.
+Other users can access the displays after authentication, but some actions could be restricted according to specific permissions.
 The description of the authentication and authorization for the IAS can be found at the end of this document.

 ## Technical Overview